statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Analysis of morphology metrics

 \subsubsection{Centre}

 To calculate the covariance matrix, we first need to center the image, i.e. subtract the centroid position from the pixel coordinates.
 The easiest choice is to use the centroid calculated from the first moments.
 However, as noted by \cite{statmorph}, this often does not correspond to the brightest region of the galaxy, as asymmetries in the light distribution can shift the centroid away from the physical centre.
-We can get a more robust measurement of the centre using the pixel about which asymmetry is minimized (Sec. \ref{sec:asymmetry}). \textsc{statmorph} calculates both of these centers, and therefore outputs elongation, ellipticity, and orientation measured about both coordinates, with suffixes \texttt{\_centroid} and \texttt{\_asymmetry}.
+We can get a more robust measurement of the centre using the pixel about which asymmetry is minimized (Sec. \ref{sec:asymmetry}). \texttt{statmorph} calculates both of these centers, and therefore outputs elongation, ellipticity, and orientation measured about both coordinates, with suffixes \texttt{\_centroid} and \texttt{\_asymmetry}.
 For all other measurements the asymmetry centre is used by default.
-This centre typically differs from the centre determined during catalog creation, and while most surveys quote their astrometric precision, there are no studies of how well can we measure the centre in morphological pipelines.
+This centre differs from the centre \new{provided by source detection catalogs}, and while most surveys quote their astrometric precision, there are no studies of how well can we measure the centre in morphological pipelines.

 The left panel of Fig. \ref{fig:moments_grid} shows how the asymmetry center, $\mathbf{x}_0^A$, depends on \avgsnr{} and \reseff{}.
 We calculated the centroid for each image and then found the distance between the measured and the baseline centers.
 We expressed the distance as a percentage of the baseline Petrosian radius (Sec. \ref{sec:rpet}).
-We binned the images in groups of matched \avgsnr{} and \reseff{} and calculated the median offset as well as its 16\ts{th} and 84\ts{th} percentiles.
+We binned the images into \new{11} groups of matched \avgsnr{} and \reseff{} \new{spanning the 5\textsuperscript{th}-95\textsuperscript{th} percentile range of the baseline sample,} and calculated the median offset as well as its 16\ts{th} and 84\ts{th} percentiles.
 The colored plot shows a smoothed histogram of the median percentage offset ($\Delta \%$).
 The gray contours show the scatter in the offset, calculated as half the range between the 84\ts{th} and 16\ts{th} percentiles.
 This scatter can be interpreted as the expected error in an individual measurement.
-For example, at $\log$ \avgsnr{} $=0.75$ and $\log$ \reseff{} $ = 0.5$, $\mathbf{x}_0^A$ is offset on average by 0.12$R_p$ with a 6\% spread about this value.
+For example, at $\log$ \avgsnr{} $=0.75$ and $\log$ \reseff{} $ = 0.5$, $\mathbf{x}_0^A$ is offset on average by 0.12$R_p$ with a \new{4}\% spread about this value.